-becks21 asked: So I have a random question.
+becks21 said: So I have a random question.
 I'm really into salior moon and I love the thing you made.
 So my question is do you sell them?
 I would really like to buy them.

 Good news!
 My piece is for sale right now at Q Pop Shop right now!
 Shoot them an email at email@example.com to inquire about it!

-mirinpiri asked: I almost feel like I need to travel to ECCC and buy that Sailor Moon frame set, just so that I can have it and die happily.
+mirinpiri said: I almost feel like I need to travel to ECCC and buy that Sailor Moon frame set, just so that I can have it and die happily.
 It's just so pretty!
 I really do wish you'll start selling more of those and anything you feel like because that is a lot of talent in there!!
 And a question: How did you come up with that specific technique, like using paper and putting them inside a frame??

 That is incredibly sweet of you to say, thank you so much!
 I hope everyone knows how much it means to me to read such nice comments about my work…..I have literally yet to achieve anything, but to know that something I’ve made is enjoyed by someone other than myself is a dream come true for me, honestly.
 So thank you!